fhereduardo90/clifre/api-documentation.md

 ```

 #### Get user's card detail (by company)
-` GET /users/:userId/cards/:id`
+`GET /users/:userId/cards/:id`

 ***Authorization token is required.*** *This endpoint shows the user's card detail.
-You must pass the user's id and the card's id.*
+You must pass the user's id and the user's card's id.*

 >#### Headers